 Abuse & Children

-The longer the violence continues, the more deep and enduring the effects on the children will become.
-Children who are growing up around domestic violence may blame themselves and feel confused by their feelings of anger, sadness, fear, and love.
-They may suffer from emotional or developmental problems.
+Children may blame themselves and feel confused by their conflicting feelings of anger, sadness, fear, and love.
 They learn from what they see and may think that abuse is okay or that adults don't take responsibility for their own actions.
-Sadly, boys who witness abuse are more likely to become batterers as teenagers or adults, transformed from young witnesses into potential abusers.
+They are more likely than their peers to participate in at-risk behaviors such as alcohol and drug abuse and are more likely to repeat abusive patterns that were modeled in their homes.

-Children need to grow up in a loving atmosphere, where unnecessary fear, low self-esteem, and violence are strangers.
-JBWS can help children to deal with their difficult feelings and plan for their safety.
+Children deserve to grow up in a loving environment where they feel safe.
+JBWS aims to help children deal with their difficult feelings, develop coping skills, and plan for their safety.

 We can help!
 Please read more about our Children's Services.